cdoorenweerd/Rubinoff_etal_UH_Systematics_class/Homework_assignment1/Homework_assignment1.md

 - Title, author, date
 - An introduction section explaining how the three analyses methods used in the assignment differ from each other
 - A methods section explaining the parameters you used and why (e.g., I ran x ultrafast bootstrap generations to ...  for each analysis.
 Explain which substitution model(s) you selected and why, etc)
-- A results and discussion section describing the results; what is reliable, how do results differ between analyses and describe the relationships between (main groups of) taxa in the tree
+- A results and discussion section describing the results; what is reliable, how do results differ between analyses and describe the relationships between (main groups of) taxa in the tree; which are monophyletic?
 - Figures of the resulting trees and other figures that are relevant to the results, numbered in order as they appear in the text.

 The report must not exceed two (2) pages, excluding figures.
 Deadline to turn in is indicated in the syllabus.

-## Maximum likelihood with IQ-Tree, unpartitioned
+## 1. Maximum likelihood with IQ-Tree, unpartitioned

 1. Download the input files from the Homework 1 folder on the cluster (slurm script + alignment + partitions file + sample info file) using an SFTP file transfer program.